Abk0003/RepositoryDifficultyClassifier/README.md

 Easy keywords include: `typo`, `documentation`, `readme`, `comment`, `spelling`, `formatting`, `cleanup`, `trivial`, `beginner`, `simple` and others.

-#### Signal 3 — Body keyword density (medium trust, normalised)
+#### Signal 3 — Body keyword density (medium weight)

-The issue body is noisier than the title — it contains boilerplate templates, pasted stack traces, auto-generated logs, and code snippets.
-Raw keyword count is misleading here because a 1000-word body naturally contains more matches than a 50-word body even for the same issue complexity.
+The issue body is larger than the title — it contains buffer words, auto-generated logs, and code snippets.
+Keyword count is misleading here because a 1000-word body naturally contains more matches than a 50-word body even for the same issue.

 The fix is to normalise by word count:

 ```
-body_hard_density = (hard matches in body / total body words) × 100
+hard_den = (hard matches in body / total body words) × 100
 body_score = (2.0 × body_hard_density) − (1.0 × body_easy_density) + (0.5 × body_med_density)
 ```

-The body signal is weighted at half the title signal (`2.0` vs `4.0` per match) to reflect its lower reliability.
+The body body is weighted at half the title density to reflect its lower reliability.

-#### Signal 4 — Comment count (low trust, tiebreaker)
+#### Signal 4 — Comment count (low weight)

-Issues that generate significant discussion tend to be harder — they require clarification, have competing approaches debated, or have failed fix attempts.
-A simple typo fix does not get fifteen replies.
+Issues that generate significant discussion tend to have large discussions associated with them.

 Comment count is log-scaled to capture diminishing returns — going from 0 to 5 comments is much more meaningful than going from 50 to 55.
 Normalised against a ceiling of 20:

 ```
-engagement = 1.0 × (log(comment_count + 1) / log(21))
+engagement = (log(comment_count + 1) / log(20))
 ```

-At 0 comments → contributes `0.0`.
-At 20 comments → contributes exactly `1.0`.
-Beyond 20 → still grows but slowly.
-The `log(21)` denominator is `log(ceiling + 1)` which squishes the output to a `0 → 1` range at the ceiling value.
+0 comments contributes `0.0` and 20 comments comments contributes exactly `1.0`.

-#### Signal 5 — Body length (lowest trust, tiebreaker)
+#### Signal 5 — Body length (lowest weight)

-Longer issue descriptions suggest the reporter needed more context to explain the problem, which loosely correlates with complexity.
-A one-line issue body is probably simpler than a detailed 1500-character bug report with reproduction steps.
+Longer issue descriptions suggest the reporter needed more context to explain the problem, which correlates with complexity.
+A one-line issue body is simpler than a detailed 1500-character bug report.

 ```
-length_signal = 0.5 × (log(body_length + 1) / log(2001))
+length_signal = 0.5 × (log(body_length + 1) / log(2000))
 ```

-Contributes a maximum of `0.5` — purely a tiebreaker, not a primary signal.
-The `log(2001)` denominator normalises against a 2000-character ceiling using the same `log(ceiling + 1)` technique.
+The `log(2000)` denominator normalises against a 2000-character limit using the same `log(max + 1)` technique as used in comment count.

 ### Final score combination